I have COVID-19. Can I take time off work?

 Once you've done this, you'll get instructions from your local public health department.
 You must stay in your home until you get a positive or negative test.
 This usually takes 1 or 2 days but can take longer.

 If your test is positive, public health will order you to self-isolate.
 This means that you must not leave your home for 14 days for any reason.
 It's against the law to leave your home when you've been ordered to self-isolate.

 If you have vacation time or paid sick leave through your employer, you may be able to use them while you're sick with COVID-19.

-And during COVID-19, there’s a new unpaid leave called the Infectious Disease Emergency Leave that you can take for as long as you have COVID-19.
-You can use this leave even if you have paid sick leave.
-If you do, this will keep you from using your sick days when you don’t need to.
+And during COVID-19, there's a new unpaid leave called the Infectious Disease Emergency Leave that you can take for as long as you have COVID-19.
+Read When can I take a leave from work because of COVID-19? for more information.

 Getting legal help

 If you're having trouble getting time off work, you may want to get legal help.